mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 };
 ```

 If you want to specify options that only apply to a specific command, you nest the configuration under the command name.
-Here is an example of adding configuration for [--overwrite-dest](/documentation/develop/web-ext-command-reference/#overwrite-dest) that only applies to the `build` command as well as [--firefox](/documentation/develop/web-ext-command-reference/#--firefox) that only applies to the `run` command:
+Here is an example of adding configuration for [--overwrite-dest](/documentation/develop/web-ext-command-reference/#overwrite-dest) that only applies to the `build` command and [--firefox](/documentation/develop/web-ext-command-reference/#--firefox) that only applies to the `run` command:

 ```js
 module.exports = {